C4ptainCrunch/thesis/source/index.rst

   +---+--------------+--------------+--------------+--------------+

 We see that in a match of A against B, A wins 1 where in B against A, both win 0.
 So we can say :math:`A \succ B`.
 By enumerating all possible matches between ordered pairs of these agents, we see that :math:`A \succ B`, :math:`B \succ C` and :math:`C \succ A`.
-This cycle proves that he relation is not transitive at least in some cases.
+This cycle in :math:`\succ` proves that the relation :math:`\succeq` is not transitive at least in some cases.